jayway/cljwordgraph/README.md

 ### Tips
 Clojure's reduce function also doubles as a fold function.

-In its reduce role, the reduce function takes a function f and a collection coll, initially calls f with the first two values of coll, and then subsequently calls f with the previous result from f and the next element in coll, until there are no more elements in coll, returning the last result of f.
+In its reduce role, the `reduce` function takes a function `f` and a collection `coll`, initially calls `f` with the first two values of `coll`, and then subsequently calls `f` with the previous result from calling `f` and the next element in `coll`, until there are no more elements in `coll`, returning the last result of calling `f`.

     user=> (reduce + [1 2 3])
     6

-In its fold role, however, reduce takes a function f, an initial value val, and a collection coll.
-It initially calls f with val and the first element in coll, then subsequently calls f with the previous result from f and the next element in coll, until there are no more elements in coll, returning the last result of f.
-It can be thought of like "folding" the collection coll around the initial value val.
+In its fold role, however, `reduce` takes a function `f`, an initial value `val`, and a collection `coll`.
+It initially calls `f` with `val` and the first element in `coll`, then subsequently calls `f` with the previous result from calling `f` and the next element in `coll`, until there are no more elements in `coll`, returning the last result of `f`.
+It can be thought of like "folding" the collection `coll` around the initial value `val`.

-A trivial example of a folding reduce is to give a start value to a summing operation:
+A trivial example of a folding `reduce` is to give a start value 5 to a summing operation:

     user=> (reduce + 5 [1 2 3])
     11

-However, val can be anything, for example a collection:
+However, `val` can be anything, for example a collection.
+Here we reduce all elements in a vector using `conj` into an empty list:

     user=> (reduce conj () [1 2 3])
     (3 2 1)

-If you pass your own function, it should expect the type of val (a map, in this case) and any element of coll:
+If you pass your own function, it should expect the type of `val` (a map, in this case) and any element of `coll`:

     user=> (reduce (fn [m x] (assoc m x 6)) {} ["a" "b" "b"]) {"a" 6, "b" 6, "b" 6}